The Atheist Bible

 The idea that theories should be experimentally verified was developed only much later, after the Middle Ages.
 The idea that a theory should be falsifiable dates to the 20th century only.
 Until then, “truth” was a very flexible concept that could make room for many things, if they only appeared plausible.

 How does God work?
 God is a grand illusion powered by faulty thinking patterns, superstition, and suggestion.
 This illusion is easy to foist upon people who are unable to think critically, because they don’t have the mental tools or the desire to understand the illusion.

 No strict concept of truth todayIn the previous article, we have hypothesized that people were more open to religious theories because they were more ready to accept something as true than we are today.
 However, even today, people have a less clear concept of truth than we might wish — even if we leave religion aside.

-- We all fall prey to all kinds of common fallacies, such as wishful thinking, the “no-true-Scotsman” fallacy, abductive reasoning, the JFK fallacy, or counting the hits.
+- We all fall prey to all kinds of common fallacies, such as wishful thinking, the “no-true-Scotsman” fallacy, abductive reasoning, or counting the hits.

 - Some people believe in homeopathy, magic, energy bracelets, or superstitions.
 They will knock wood to avoid that something bad happens, pay money for alternative medicine, or consult a fortune teller.